|

 Competitive society – with its constricting

-fear, pettiness and suppressed rage – can hurt
+fear, pettiness and suppressed rage –

-us psychologically only if we participate
+can hurt us psychologically only if we participate

-makes us vulnerable to the system’s effects.
+us vulnerable to the system’s effects

-expectancy of punishment, which makes us feel
+of punishment, which makes us defensive and

 Society’s most popular pastime is comparing